antic-ml/LEDSnapper/README.md

 ----------

 Connect up the GND pin and then connect one, or more of the 8 pins connected to LEDs to +5 Volts, or the Arduino pins.
-Don't supply more than 5 volts to the pins, or you may burn out the LEDs.
+The LEDs will light up when they get a **high signal** from an Arduino pin. _Don't supply more than 5 volts to the pins, or you may burn out the LEDs._

 Choose from 3 different boards
 ------------------------------